bartblaze/bartblaze/README.md

 ### Hi there 👋

 My name is Bart.
-I work in infosec or information security, mainly as a blue teamer.
+I work in infosec or information security (cyber security), mainly as a blue teamer.

 On my Github, you can find multiple projects I've created.

 I write articles on my blog: https://bartblaze.blogspot.com/